 Opened in 2000 the Liechtenstein Art Museum (Kunstmuseum Liechtenstein) is a great art museum.
 It has an excellent collection of international modern and contemporary art.
 It also has the national collection, which is the royal families private collection.
 Designed by the Swiss architects of Meinrad Morger this building is pretty from the outside also.

 Vaduz has warm summers and cold winters.
-Temperatures in summer from June to September are generally between 22 and 25 degrees Celsius, sometimes with days over 30 degrees possible.
-Nights are pleasantly, around 14 degrees.
-Winters are around zero with frost at night, sometimes around -20 degrees.
-Most of the rain falls during the summer season with sometimes very heavy showers and thunderstorms.
+Temperatures in summer from June to September are generally between 22 °C and 25 °C, sometimes with days over 30 °C possible.
+Nights are pleasantly, around 14 °C. Winters are around zero with frost at night, sometimes around -20 °C. Most of the rain falls during the summer season with sometimes very heavy showers and thunderstorms.

 as well as Hien (12%)